sagemath/trac_to_gh/Issue 1653.md

 # Issue 1653: Bug raising an integer to a float  (probably really easy to fix in integer.pyx!)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1653

 Original creator: was